Something-Debug/Blacklist/README.md

 ```
 Q. How do I add more vehicles, peds, and weapons to the blacklist?

-A. Open cl_blacklist/sv_blacklist and edit the respective array.
+A. Open sv_blacklist and edit the respective array.
 Don't forget your commas!

+Q. Why are players randomly getting 'Blacklisted Vehicle Model' in the bottom right?

+A. The entityCreating event also checks for population move the vehicle into the '_blacklistedVehicles' arrary

+Q. Why doesn't the script work?

+A. OneSync is required for this blacklist to work.

 Q. Why doesn't xyz work?